tofetpuzo/MERN/project 3/project3.md

 `:~ $ mkdir models && cd models && touch todo.js`

-After which i did edit the
+After which i did edited the api.js which now contains the router information such as get, delete and post.